wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.22 =
+Upgrade for some new settings

 = 0.0.21 =
 Upgrade for a new fancy admin page